GhostixGameDev/JAVA-ArrayLib/README.md

 Static methods: <br />
 <ul>
   <li>binarySearch(array, objective): Returns the int position of the objective in the array.
 If not found returns -1</li>
+  <li>linearSearch(array, objective): Returns the int position of the objective in the array.
+If not found returns -1</li>
   <li>quickSort(array): Returns a sorted array.</li>
   <li>swap(array, int i, int j): Swaps two values in an array.</li>
   <li>in(objective, array): Returns true if the objective is inside the array.</li>